gvwilson/thirdbit/src/fiction/iffy/outline.md

 ### Chapter 3: raising the stakes (days 1-5)

--   What this chapter does:
+-   Goals:
-    -   Action scenes to excite the reader (with some tragedy to raise the stakes).
+    -   Action to excite the reader (with some tragedy to raise the stakes).
     -   Raise the stakes: puts the protagonist on the edge of a war.
     -   Shows that there is more to Johnson Wales than first appeared.
     -   Builds the bond between Wales and Iffy but foreshadows his betrayal of her later on.